tchen-research/RandNLA/intro.md

 ## Other Resources

 We are not aware of any other resources that provide (i) a broad introduction to RandNLA (ii) a large collection of numerical examples.
-There are, however, many existing resources on RandNLA.
+There are, however, many excellent resources on RandNLA, particularly for researchers.
 The following surveys are of particular note:

 - @martinsson_tropp_20: This survey describes many RandNLA algorithms that have a proven track record for real-world problem instances.
 The paper treats both the theoretical foundations of the subject and the practical computational issues.